adlermedrado/abbr/README.rst

 abbr
 ========

-A library for Abbreviate string contents
+A library to Abbreviate string contents